lotharschulz/hello-github-actions/README.md

 # Hello github actions

-This is my playground repository for [github actions](https://github.com/features/actions).
+This is my playground repository for [GitHub actions](https://github.com/features/actions).

 This one contains one action that
 - build a go binary